stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 I mean, there are use cases when one is better than the other.
 But in the majority of tasks both are fine.
 And well (some may disagree), but they are tools, not religions (no need of fighting, not need of using exclusively one).

-I won't point to a general tutorials - there are tons of it and personal preferences vary (MOOCs, interactive courses, websites, textbooks, ...) and I tired to link only to things I recommend myself.
+I won't point to a general tutorials - there are tons of it and personal preferences vary (MOOCs, interactive courses, websites, textbooks, ...) and I tried to link only to things I recommend myself.
 When I provide links - it is usually web materials rather than classical books.
 And it is for a reason:

 * things change fast; a 2-year old book on a programming language may be well out-of-date,